 Little did I know that the two night programme would transform the way I felt, thanks to being pummelled by high pressure water jets; calmed by a relaxing massage; stretched by yoga & Pilates; coached by a psychologist; advised by a nutritionist; and nourished by a mere 1,300 calories a day!

-The hotel is found on Andalucía’s western Costa del Sol, between the glamour of Marbella and the charm of Estepona.
+Healthouse Las Dunas (a Small Luxury Hotels of the World property) is found on Andalucía’s western Costa del Sol, between the glamour of Marbella and the charm of Estepona.
 There isn’t much in the immediate vicinity, a mainly upscale residential area.
 For most hotels this might be a drawback, but of course for a health hotel it is an advantage.
 This resort positions itself as a one-stop-shop for wellness, offering professionally designed and monitored detox, anti-stress, anti-aging and weight reduction programmes.

 Once you arrive there really is no need to leave during your stay; and ideally one shouldn’t, in case the temptations of a cold beer at a beach bar, or a plate of fried seafood in a local restaurant should undermine all the good work of one’s healthy weekend.